Breastfeeding Support: Why It Is Crucial To Your Success

 My daughter was born posterior (sunny side up!) and with a nuchal hand, so we discovered she had a lot of neck stiffness that prevented her from getting a good latch.

-We worked with an amazing craniosacral therapist that our midwife helped us find.
-She was able to release the tension before and after her tongue tie revision.
 It is incredibly gentle and you could immediately tell a difference in my daughter's comfort during and following the session.
 We did 4 sessions with her in total and believe they were worth every penny.

 Pediatric Dentist